Mohanbhai Sanjibhai Delkar

 Mohan Sanjibhai Delkar (19 December 1962 – 22 February 2021) was an Indian politician and tribal rights advocate, who was elected seven times as a member of Lok Sabha from Dadra and Nagar Haveli constituency, in the Union Territory of Dadra & Nagar Haveli and Daman & Diu.
-He had been part of Indian National Congress (INC) and Bharatiya Janata Party (BJP) at various times, and had also founded his own party Bharatiya Navshakti Party for some period.
+He had been part of Indian National Congress (INC), Bharatiya Janata Party (BJP) and Janata Dal (United) (JDU) at various times, and had also founded his own party Bharatiya Navshakti Party for some period.

 Political career

 Mohan Delkar was born on 19 December 1962 to Sanjibhai Delkar.
 Sanjibhai was elected to Lok Sabha from Dadra and Nagar Haveli in 1967 as Indian National Congress candidate and joined Morarji Desai's NCO faction when the party split in 1969.
 He lost 1971 Lok Sabha election as NCO candidate.

 Mohan Delkar started his career as a trade union leader in Silvassa and fought for the rights of tribal people working in different factories there.
 In 1985, he started Adivasi Vikas Sangathan for the tribal people.
 In 1989, he was elected to the 9th Lok Sabha from Dadra and Nagar Haveli constituency as an independent candidate.
 In 1991 and 1996 he was re-elected as an Indian National Congress candidate from the same constituency.
 In 1998, he was again elected to the Lok Sabha as a Bharatiya Janata Party candidate from the same constituency.
 In 1999 and 2004, he was re-elected to the Lok Sabha as an independent and the Bharatiya Navshakti Party (BNP) candidate respectively; a party that he had formed.
 On 4 February 2009, he re-joined the Congress. and in 2019 he distanced himself from the Congress and was elected as an independent politician.
 However, in 2020, he joined the Janata Dal (United) party.